Banks spend more on IT, hoping the cloud is silver-lined

 CLOUD COMPUTING

-"The new entrants are coming into an area that's not highly regulated but highly profitable, things like remittances, foreign exchange, unsecured lending, micro finance.
-But these are also the parts of the banking value chain that subsidize the rest of what banks do," said Robinson.
+"The new entrants are coming into an area that's not highly regulated but highly profitable, things like remittances, foreign exchange, unsecured lending, microfinance.
+But these are also the parts of the banking value chain that subsidise the rest of what banks do," said Robinson.

 "So right now they're in danger of being pushed down into the heavily regulated, unsexy, unprofitable parts of banking.
 So really it is a choice between do they fight back or live with that reality."